TNKASE- tenecteplase kit

 • Dispose of the syringe per established procedures.

 TNKase is incompatible with dextrose containing solutions.
 When used together, precipitation may occur.
-Flush dextrose containing lines with 0.9% sodium chloride, USP, solution before using TNKase.
+Flush dextrose containing lines with 0.9% Sodium Chloride Injection solution before using TNKase.

 • 3 DOSAGE FORMS AND STRENGTHS

-For injection: 50 mg as a white to pale yellow lyophilized powder in a single-dose vial for reconstitution with the co-packaged 10 mL single-dose vial of Sterile Water for Injection, USP (diluent).
+For injection: 25 mg or 50 mg as a white to pale yellow lyophilized powder in a single-dose vial for reconstitution with co-packaged Sterile Water for Injection, USP (diluent).

 • 4 CONTRAINDICATIONS